hypo69/hypo/pytest/gemini/src/endpoints/kazarinov/scenarios/mermaid/scenario_picelist.process_ai.md

 import json

 # Placeholder for the actual code.
 Replace with your code.
-# This is a dummy implementation to demonstrate testing structure.
+# This is a dummy implementation to demonStarte testing structure.
 def process_ai(products_list, attempts=3):
     """Processes the products list using an AI model."""